sudara/alonetone/pull_request_template.md

 ## Before code review *and after additional commits* during review.

+* [ ] Update title and description to account for additional changes
 * [ ] All tests green
 * [ ] Booted up the branch locally, exercised any new code
 * [ ] Percy changes are purposeful or explained